zdorow/TheScopeReport/README.md

 Requirements: JDK and JRE (Written in version 1.8)

 Windows/MacOS: Unzip then go to /dist/MobileDeviceTool.jar and double click.

+NOTE: When it runs, if it can appear to freeze while wrting the file.
+It will tell you when it is done so do not worry it is just doing work in the background.
+Adding a progress bar is in the works, however it has not been implemented.

 Linux: Has not been tested in linux, however if you have the most recent versions of the JRE and JDK then it should run fine.
 It does require a GUI.
 If the demand is there, it could easily be converted to a script.